Ancient North Eurasian: Comparative mythology

 Mal'ta–Buret' culture centrally perforated ivory plaques with abstract circles, and three snakes According to archeologist Don Hitchcock "the snake is rare in northern hemisphere Paleolithic art, presumably because the cold conditions precluded a wide distribution of snakes.
 In addition, it can be seen that the snakes have very broad heads, as though they belong to the Cobra group - yet Cobras are now known only in southern asian localities."
 It has yet to be clarrified how the creators of these ivory plaques know snakes, or if there are other possible interpretations for these.

 Since the term Ancient North Eurasian refers to a genetic bridge of connected mating networks, scholars of comparative mythology have argued that they probably shared myths and beliefs that could be reconstructed via the comparison of stories attested within cultures that were not in contact for millennia and stretched from the Pontic–Caspian steppe to the American continent.

 The mytheme of the dog guarding the Otherworld possibly stems from an older Ancient North Eurasian belief, as suggested by similar motifs found in Indo-European, Native American and Siberian mythology.
-In Siouan, Algonquian, Iroquoian, and in Central and South American beliefs, a fierce guard dog was located in the Milky Way, perceived as the path of souls in the afterlife, and getting past it was a test.
-The Siberian Chukchi and Tungus believed in a guardian-of-the-afterlife dog and a spirit dog that would absorb the dead man's soul and act as a guide in the afterlife.
+In many Native American religions, a fierce guard dog was located in the Milky Way, perceived as the path of souls in the afterlife, and getting past it was a test.
+The Siberian Chukchi and Tungusic peoples believed in a guardian-of-the-afterlife dog and a spirit dog that would absorb the dead man's soul and act as a guide in the afterlife.
 In Indo-European myths, the figure of the dog is embodied by Cerberus, Sarvarā, and Garmr.
 In Zoroastrianism, two four-eyed dogs guard the bridge to the afterlife called Chinvat Bridge.
 Anthony and Brown note that it might be one of the oldest mythemes recoverable through comparative mythology.

 A second canid-related series of beliefs, myths and rituals connected dogs with healing rather than death.
 For instance, Ancient Near Eastern and Turkic-Kipchaq myths are prone to associate dogs with healing and generally categorised dogs as impure.
 A similar myth-pattern is assumed for the Eneolithic site of Botai in Kazakhstan, dated to 3500 BC, which might represent the dog as absorber of illness and guardian of the household against disease and evil.
 In Mesopotamia, the goddess Nintinugga, associated with healing, was accompanied or symbolized by dogs.
 Similar absorbent-puppy healing and sacrifice rituals were practiced in Greece and Italy, among the Hittites, again possibly influenced by Near Eastern traditions.